Strategies for Student Loan Borrowers Without a Cosigner

 - Have a good credit history.
 Most private student loan lenders are looking for individuals with a credit score of 660 and above.
 For students with little credit history, this might be a challenge.
 Having no credit history will make you ineligible for educational debt without a cosigner.
 Students should and can start building credit as soon as possible.
 Many banks offer “college cards” with low spending power.
-By paying your bill on-time each money you will slowly be able to build credit.
+By paying your bill on-time each month, you will slowly be able to build credit.

 - Have good income.
-Most private bank financiers are looking for individuals earning at least $25,000 annually.
+Most private banks are looking for individuals earning at least $25,000 annually.
 Summer jobs do count as income, however, most students don’t earn that much from summer or academic year jobs.

 - Be a U.S. Citizen.
 Unfortunately, many public financing corporations are not willing to offer student financing options with no underwriting to non-citizens.

 If you are approved for college financing with a guarantor you should expect to pay a higher than average interest rate.
-Some private financing corporations offer rates above 10% for borrowers that apply devoid of an underwriter.
+Some private financing corporations offer rates above 10% for borrowers that apply without a cosigner.
 The private lenders do this to protect themselves.
-From their point of view, a student debt deprived of a cosigner is much riskier to have on the balance sheet, in comparison to a cosigned debt obligation.
+From their point of view, a student with no cosigner is much riskier to have on the balance sheet.

 Disadvantages of Receiving Student Debt Without a Guarantor

 Private debt can also be tricky.
 As mentioned above, getting approved is difficult and the interest rates offered are often very high.
 Over the long run, having a high interest rate on a student loan without a cosigner may be very costly.
 Interest usually accumulates on a daily basis, and if you are stuck paying +10% interest you may be feeling the pain.
 That being said, if you are able to graduate and get a good job, you will probably be able to refinance the loans at lower rates.